sukibaby/simfile-title-tool/README.md

 ### With this program, you can:

-- Use the directory you're in, or all sub-directories too
+- Choose whether to use the directory you're in, or all sub-directories as well

 - Check for characters which may not work in all versions of StepMania (in other words, check for non-`IEC 8859-1` characters)

-- Apply a consistent capitalization scheme to all title, subtitle, or artist fields
+- Apply a consistent capitalization scheme to all title, subtitle, artist, or step artist fields

 - Apply or remove the ITG 9ms offset

-- Apply a value to the banner, CD title, background, step artist, or credit fields of the simfile
+- Apply a consistent value to the banner, CD title, background, credit, or step artist fields of the simfile (for example, if you plan to have a banner called 'banner.png' in all your song directories, you can easily set that in all your simfiles at once).

-- Check for .old files, and remove them in bulk.
+- Check for .old files and remove them in bulk.

 ------